aikarjal/rpa-case/README.md

 ### Long version

-There is an SFTP server that receives message files from an external system.
+There is a folder labelled 'messages' that receives message files from an external system.
 These message files contain one or more individual messages, each on its own new line.
 A message consists of an integer id and the SHA256 hash of that id in the following format:

 ```
 <id>:"<hash>"